immortallest/portfolio/README.md

 Once a question is actually submitted, the Worker re-renders the page with the chat panel held open by a checked radio, which has no such limitation.

+Two more techniques worth knowing about if you're editing this:

+- **The before/after image comparisons** (used on a couple of projects) are a looping `clip-path` + `animation` pair — no interaction needed, it just plays.
+See `.before-after` in `public/styles.css`.
+- **The download buttons'** green fill-and-spin on click is a fixed-duration decorative animation triggered by `:focus`, not a real progress bar — pure CSS genuinely cannot observe an actual file download's progress.
+See the `§5` comment at the top of `public/styles.css` for the full explanation and its `:visited` fallback.

 ## 3. Deploying